Scarabaeus1031/NEXAH/START_HERE.md

 ## 🚀 Next Step

-Run the Lorenz example above.
+Run the IEEE example above.

-Then explore the framework.
+Then explore Lorenz to understand the structure behind it.

-Everything else builds from there.

 ---